Login

 Learning Objectives

-A business model represents a set of strategic decisions that establish how companies create, transfer and acquire value based on their internal activities and their relationships with stakeholders, including suppliers and customers Business Model (BM) design therefore represents a strategic priority for companies.
+A business model represents a set of strategic decisions that determine how companies create, transfer and acquire value based on their internal activities and their relationships with stakeholders, including suppliers and customers.
+The design of Business Model (BM) is, therefore, a strategic priority for companies.
 The ecological transition requires companies to adapt their business model or create a new one.
-By studying Sustainable and Circular Business Model Innovation (SBMI, CBMI, SCBMI), new variables are added to the traditional Business Model Innovation (BMI), such as, for example, reverse logistics, customer perceptions and preferences regarding products second-hand, remanufactured and refurbished, the closure of cycles, regeneration, sharing, value optimization, virtualization, servitization, Life Cycle Thinking, Design Thinking, systemic thinking.
+By studying Sustainable and Circular Business Model Innovation, new variables are added to traditional Business Model Innovation, such as, for example, cycle loops, regeneration, servitisation, symbiosis.

-Sustainable business models aim to generate multiple environmental, social and economic benefits, rather than to reduce and minimize negative impacts on the environment and society, and in doing so create a more stable relationship of trust with all the players in the value chain, acquiring a more stable position in the markets in which they operate.
-Sustainable business models determine a sustainable and circular use of resources, in all phases of the value chain and are supported by disruptive technologies (i.e. digital, e.g. Internet of Things, big data, blockchain and RFID; physical, e.g. 3D printing, robotics, energy storage and collection, modular design technology, nanotechnology; biological, e.g. bioenergy, bio- materials, biocatalysis).
-The sustainable and circular business models are favoured by the presence of cultural and behavioural enabling factors, both at the level of individuals and organizations, such as dynamic capabilities, attitude for change, adaptability and resilience.
+Sustainable business models aim to generate multiple environmental, social and economic benefits, and not only to reduce and minimise negative impacts on the environment and society, and in doing so they create a more stable relationship of trust with all the players in the value chain, acquiring, also thanks to this, a more stable position in the markets in which they operate and with the other stakeholders.
+Sustainable business models lead to a sustainable and circular use of resources, at all stages of the value chain; they are supported by technological and digital innovation and fostered by the presence of cultural and behavioural enabling factors.

-• Recognize the role of innovation in the development of business models;
+- Recognise the role of innovation in the development of business models and its many facets;

-• Understand and recognize the role of collaboration in sustainable innovation processes;
+- Understand and recognise the role of collaboration in sustainable innovation processes;

-• Understand, evaluate and analyze the role of measurement systems in monitoring, controlling and improving performance in favor of the resilience and sustainability of new business models;
+- Understand the role of metrics in monitoring, controlling and improving performance for the sustainability of new business models;

-• Understand and recognize the dynamics of systemic transformation in the sustainable innovation processes of business models.
+- Understand and recognise the dynamics of systemic transformation in sustainable business model innovation processes;

 KNOWLEDGE AND UNDERSTANDING:

-Know and understand the dynamics that support the innovation of business models towards sustainability objectives, as well as the enabling factors and management and control tools
+To know and understand the dynamics that support the innovation of business models towards sustainability goals, as well as the enabling factors and management accounting tools.

 ABILITY TO APPLY KNOWLEDGE AND UNDERSTANDING:

-Knowing how to use the tools and management approaches that support the adaptation of existing business models as well as the adoption of new business models
+To know how to use the management tools and approaches that support the adaptation of existing business models as well as the adoption of new business models.

-Knowing how to identify and evaluate the capacity of businesses’ strategies to face with complexity at market and system levels
+To be able to identify and assess the appropriateness of business strategies to the challenges posed by complexity at both market and system levels.

-Strengthening critical thinking, creative thinking, communicating, and collaborating
+To strengthen critical thinking, creative thinking, communication and collaboration.

 Prerequisites